cityofcapetown/ds_data_product_coordinator_challenge/README.md

 Please manage your time carefully.
 Recommended times are provided for each section.

-Write your answers in the space provided (or in a separate document).

 ---

 ### Part 1: Scenario - Procurement & Project Management (20 Minutes)